wudi669/wudi669/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Dr. Di WU"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Dr. Di WU
+---
 Assistant Professor of Robotics
+SDU Robotics
+The Maersk Mc Kinney Moller Institute
+University of Southern Denmark

 For more info